In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WP themes in its marketplace, but you can easily go through all of their themes for WordPress and search through their theme categories (e.g. Blog or Photography themes, etc.) from the site’s dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its directory, but you can easily find WordPress themes and narrow your search using theme categories (e.g. Magazine or Wedding themes, etc.) from the site’s dropdown “Themes” menu …

-Browse through hundreds of great themes crafted by independent WP theme developers in the Creative Market theme marketplace here:
+Browse through hundreds of great themes crafted by independent WP theme designers in the Creative Market themes marketplace here:

 Mojo Themes